 DACA Thriving Tuesdays: Dealing with Strong, Mixed Emotions and Moving Forward with a Vision

-Special guests, Cecilia Sanchez and DACA recipient, Monica Cornejo reconvene with our moderators for our final webinar to talk about the complexity of the DACA ruling, feeling mixed emotions, and learning how to move forward.
+Special guests, Cecilia Sanchez and DACA recipient, Monica Cornejo reconvene with moderators, Lisseth Rojas-Flores and Norma Ramirez to talk about the complexity of the DACA ruling, feeling mixed emotions, and learning how to move forward.

-Organizations that give opportunities for visits to Mexico using Advanced Parole:
+- Organizations that give opportunities for visits to Mexico using Advanced Parole:

-How to prepare coming back to Mexico from the US in case that’s an option:
+- How to prepare coming back to Mexico from the US in case that’s an option:

-Organizations built by Dreamers who are back in Mexico:
+- Organizations built by Dreamers who are back in Mexico:

 About the Moderators

 Lisseth Rojas-Flores is associate professor of clinical psychology at Fuller Theological Seminary and a licensed psychologist.
 Her research focuses on trauma, youth violence prevention, parent-child relationships, and the overall wellbeing of immigrant children and families in the United States.
 Her work is deeply informed by culture and context.
 As a bilingual/bicultural clinical psychologist, Dr. Rojas-Flores is especially interested in addressing the interrelationships between family issues, mental health, and social justice.